FrankDMartinez/emma/design notes.md

   1. The arithmetic mean of the IBRs
   1. The standard deviation of the IBRs
   1. The fraction of Voters for Whom the particular voting method resulted in the least IBR
-  1. Whether the voting method elects the Condorcet Candidate
+  1. Whether the voting method elects the Condorcet Candidate as defined in the appendix
   1. Whether the voting method elects the True Condorcet Candidate as defined in the appendix
 1. For each voting method, the program should calculate:
   1. The fraction of elections the particular method: